jackyzha0/quartz/content/notes/obsidian.md

 ![Obsidian Settings](/notes/images/obsidian-settings.png)*Obsidian Settings*

 ## Templates
-Inserting front matter everytime you want to create a new Note gets really annoying really quickly.
+Inserting front matter everytime you want to create a new Note gets annoying really quickly.
 Luckily, Obsidian supports templates which makes inserting new content really easily.

 **If you decide to overwrite the `/content` folder completely, don't remove the `/content/templates` folder!**